RamazanOzerr/Image-Downloader-Python/README.md

 Python Image downloader with PyQt5, requests, Random, sys, string modules

 # Features
-1- downloads the image from url taken from user \n
-2- saves it into the path taken from user with a random name
+downloads the image from url taken from user and saves it into the path taken from user with a random name

 # Images
 ![image](https://user-images.githubusercontent.com/96844411/208731044-86b785e9-1898-4d22-8cef-4290fbb2e5f7.png)